AkshajD/Epigenetic-Clock/README.md

 # Blood Methylome-Based Epigenetic Clock
 This program analyzes methylation levels at six CpG sites in the genome of blood cells to produce a prediction of an individual's biological age, using different machine learning and deep learning models.
-The code can be found in the [Epigenetic_Clock.ipynb](https://github.com/AkshajD/Epigenetic-Clock/blob/main/Epigenetic_Clock.ipynb) file.
+The code and analysis can be found in the [Epigenetic_Clock.ipynb](https://github.com/AkshajD/Epigenetic-Clock/blob/main/Epigenetic_Clock.ipynb) notebook.
 ## Background
 Scientists define there to be two main types of age: chronological, and biological age.
 Chronological age is based on how long you have been alive (years since birth), whereas biological age is a rough estimate of how healthy your body is by measuring various different biomarkers.
 For more information on this, check out my recent article on biological age right here: [What is Biological Age?](https://medium.com/biotein/what-is-biological-age-383692f53e60)